Heaven ambassadors kids to launch third album

-Lilongwe based family gospel music group called Heaven Ambassadors kids has organized a special gospel show where among others they are also going to launch their third album titled ‘Ndayalura’.
+Lilongwe based family gospel music group called Heaven Ambassadors kids has organized a special gospel show where the group will also launch its third album titled ‘Ndayalura’.

 The launch is scheduled to take place at Zambezi Open Theater in Kawale on Friday, 15th October and Organizers have pledged nothing but Massive show characterized with rich spiritual messages.